 Redecorate your living space

 Finally, to shake things up a bit, redo your living room or bedroom.
 Even rearranging existing furniture can make your home seem brand new.
 For those who are more ambitious, paint the walls a new color and order new window dressings or a new bedspread.
 Sometime the smallest things can ignite a creative spark that can lead to even more creative changes.

 A summer vacation is a beloved family tradition.
 But what if you are a family caregiver who finds it hard to get away, or you spend most of your vacation time visiting your elderly parents?
 Have you thought of combining travel and senior care?
-Read “Five Tips for Traveling With Senior Loved Ones” for some ideas.
+Read “Five Tips for Traveling With Senior Loved Ones” in this issue of Hand In Hand for some ideas.